Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 HMRC are being urged to provide clarity on the tax treatment of commercial vehicles such as VW Kombi Vans marketed as goods vehicles.
 The need for clarity follows the ruling after HMRC’s tax tribunal case with Coca Cola.
 The courts rejected the appeals from Coca Cola regarding the classification of the VW Kombis as vans.
 So, what’s classified as a car and what’s classified as a van?

 Well, the court upheld HMRC’s view that certain vehicles are not goods vehicles but motor cars for benefit in kind purposes.
-The legislation states that a van must be a goods vehicle, primarily suited for the conveyance of goods Consequently, the income tax and national insurance payable by employee and employer is significantly higher than if the vehicles had been classified as goods vehicles.
+The legislation states that a van must be a goods vehicle, primarily suited for the conveyance of goods Consequently, the income tax and national insurance payable by employees and employers are significantly higher than if the vehicles had been classified as goods vehicles.

 There is no assessable benefit in kind where the van is only used for business journeys or the private use of the vehicle is insignificant.
 For example, making a detour to pick up a coffee or newspaper on the way to work would be seen as insignificant.